 Troubleshooting Guide for iPad Screen Replacement

-Here are the most common issues encountered and tips to resolve.
-Hope this helps make your screen repair a success!
+Here are common issues encountered and how to resolve.

 If you have an all white or all black display, start by performing a soft reset on your device.
 Blank and white screens are usually a sign of the internal software not wanting accept the new parts.
 A soft reset will clear your device of any temporary data that is blocking your new part from working.